All our Acting and Speaking courses are available for adults aged 19 on 31 August 2019 and over only.

 Please click on the Acting and Speaking course title in blue for more information and to enrol.

-Studio Practice aims to develop roles in more depth.
-The course will adopt a workshop style format and will consist of improvisation, script work and technical approaches supported by a scene selected from a chosen playwright.
+On this course you will work on your existing skills of imagination, voice, body and space to develop scene and script work.
+The course will adopt a workshop style format and will consist of improvisation, script work and technical approaches supported by a scene selected from a range of chosen playwrights.
+You will continue to explore the practical skills to work with other people, to help build confidence and creative potential.

 End of Year Summer Concert – July 2015: